brutopolis/bruter/README.md

   #include <bruter.h>
   ```

-  BRUTER have a optional type system, each variable will have a byte for type, you can also disable completely the type system;
+  BRUTER have a optional type system, each variable will have a byte for type, note that bruter does not implement types for you, it just provides a way to store and retrieve types, you can define your own types and use them with BRUTER, you can also disable completely the type system by defining `BRUTER_TYPELESS`:
   ```c
   #define BRUTER_TYPELESS
   #include <bruter.h>